moorepants/learn-multibody-dynamics/introduction.rst

 their 1985 book "Dynamics, Theory and Application" [Kane1985]_.
-The notation offers a precise way to track all of the nuances in multibody dynamics bookkeeping and a realization of the equations of motion that obviates having to to introduce virtual motion concepts that handles kinematic constraints without the need of Lagrange multipliers.
+The notation offers a precise way to track all of the nuances in multibody dynamics bookkeeping and a realization of the equations of motion that obviates having to introduce virtual motion concepts that handles kinematic constraints without the need of Lagrange multipliers.

 .. _Newton and Euler: https://en.wikipedia.org/wiki/Newton%E2%80%93Euler_equations